|

 18. eschatology

-the branch of theology that is concerned with such final things as death and Last Judgment; Heaven and Hell; the ultimate destiny of humankind
+the branch of theology that is concerned with final things

 19. dissolute